There has been a divide between the worlds of marketing and sales for as long as anyone can remember.

 When sales professionals are managing a contact in their CRM, they typically see only those activities that relate to the sales rep and the contact.
 However, it’s advantageous for the sales rep to see ALL communications the contact has had with the company.
 This gives them insight that improves their ability to convert that contact to a customer, like what web pages they visited most, what marketing emails they’ve engaged with, what social media networks they’re most active in and so on.

-This type of data is only possible when the sales rep’s CRM is integrated with the marketing team’s CMS, marketing and analytics software.
+This type of data is only possible when the sales rep’s CRM is integrated with the marketing team’s CMS, marketing and analytics software (the second step in aligning sales and marketing).

 What to expect: